Alfresco/alfresco-ng2-components/docs/viewer.component.md

 ### Custom sidebar

-The Viewer component also suports custom sidebar components and layouts.
+The Viewer component also supports custom sidebar components and layouts.
 The `allowSidebar` property should be set to `true` to enable this feature.

 ```html